chrislyons-dev/flarelette-hono/docs/index.md

 ## Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for:
+Please see the CONTRIBUTING.md file in the repository root for:

 - Development setup
 - Code style guidelines (strict TypeScript, no `any`)